 What kind of attacks?

 Whether by accident or intent, many employees are often the root cause of successful cyber-attacks.
-Executives polled in the Accenture 2018 State of Cyber Resilience survey identified the accidental publication of confidential information by employees and insider attacks as having the greatest impact, second only to hacker attacks in successfully breaching their organizations.
-7 Cyber criminals are adapting their attack methods.
+Executives polled in the Accenture 2018 State of Cyber Resilience survey identified the accidental publication of confidential information by employees and insider attacks as having the greatest impact, second only to hacker attacks in successfully breaching their organisations.
+7 cyber criminals are adapting their attack methods.
 They are using the human layer—the weakest link—as a path to attacks, through increased phishing and malicious insiders.

 Phishing is a cyber-attack that uses disguised email as a weapon.
 The goal is to trick the email recipient into believing that the message is something they want or need — a request from their bank, for instance, or a note from someone in their company — and to click a link or download an attachment.